 Conference in hotel.
 Noisy bunch.

-Run into ex ML’er at corner and visit, get name and share names of many mutual acquaintances.
-He leave tomorrow for Managua and then back to Red Deer, Alberta, Canada where he now lives.
+- Run into ex ML’er at corner and visit, get name and share names of many mutual acquaintances.
+He leaves tomorrow for Managua and then back to Red Deer, Alberta, Canada where he now lives.

 Cab to Hostal El Alvergue